wp-plugins/mobile-client-detection-plugin/readme.txt

 = How does it work ? =
-The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to show different templates (not yet implemented...) – or to create templates with multi device support.
+The plugin just adds another query_var to each request (it uses PHP instead of mod_rewrite) - which can be used to load different template file (not yet implemented) – or to create templates with multi device support.

 = Which values can the query_var 'platform' return ? =
 Currently it returns the tag for each known platform: